EIHW/CAANet_DCASE_ASC/readme.md

   - runme.sh

 Note:
--The folders "pytorch-pred" and "utils-pred" are corresponding to multi-task conditional training.
+- The folders "pytorch-pred" and "utils-pred" are corresponding to multi-task conditional training.

--The folders "pytorch-wopred" and "utils-wopred" are corresponding to teacher forcing conditional training.
+- The folders "pytorch-wopred" and "utils-wopred" are corresponding to teacher forcing conditional training.

--Please change the folder names as "pytorch" and "utils-pred" before running the code.
+- Please change the folder names as "pytorch" and "utils-pred" before running the code.

 # Run